-“What is an impeachable offense?”
+“What is an impeachable offense?
+How does one impeach a president?”
 I have worked on projects related to impeachment for over a decade, and know that the answer is not simple.
 The Constitution reads “The President, Vice President, and all civil officers of the United States” may be impeached and removed only for “treason, bribery, or other high crimes and misdemeanors.”

 We have a reasonable understanding of what treason and bribery are, and statutes in the books help us to evaluate these words.
 However, “high crimes and misdemeanors” is a bit more vague, and is actually language borrowed from old British law.
 So if we are to interpret the intent of the framers, we need to interpret how this language was used in Britain at the time.
 Without digging into the weeds too far, it is initially important to realize that the word “high” does not refer to how egregious the offensive actions are.
 Rather, “high” refers to the office the official holds.
 The reason this is important, is that it is meant to call attention to the fact that the public grants powers to these officials (like military power) that the average citizen does not wield.
 Therefore, the type of offenses these officials can commit is outside the bounds of the criminal law that has been fashioned for the average citizen.
 Therefore, behavior that might be considered a “high” crime may break no law written in a law book.
 It is a crime which is unique to the powers wielded by the “high” office.
 Lying to the public about the nature of secret military intelligence related to a pending war, is an example of something that you and I cannot do, but is a “high” crime.